 The ancient Greeks were polytheists, people who believed in many gods and goddesses, each of whom ruled over a particular aspect of the world.
-There was a god of the sea, a god of war, the god of love, and so forth.
+There was a god of the sea, a god of war, a god of love, and so forth.
 But the god believed to be the most powerful of all was Zeus.
 Zeus was the god of thunder, and he was said to rule the entire mortal world and the heavens.
-The Greeks believed Zeus lived on Mount Olympus, and all the other gods and goddesses were his relatives.
+The Greeks believed that Zeus lived on Mount Olympus and that all the other gods and goddesses were his relatives.
 He also had a wife, Hera, the queen of the gods and goddesses.
-The Greeks also believed these gods and goddesses visited the earth, and that they became involved in people's daily lives.
-A list of the Greek gods and goddesses will help you become familiar with their names and their domains.
+The Greeks also believed that these gods and goddesses visited the earth, and that they became involved in people's daily lives.
+A list of the Greek gods and goddesses will help you become familiar with their names and domains.

-Greek Gods and Goddesses (as listed in the books):
+Greek Gods and Goddesses

-Zeus: king of the gods, god of thunder

-Poseidon: brother of Zeus, god of the seas and rivers

-Hades: brother of Zeus, king of the Land of the Dead, the Underworld

-Hera: wife of Zeus, and queen of the Olympian gods and goddesses

-Hestia: sister of Zeus, and goddess of the hearth

-Athena: daughter of Zeus, and goddess of wisdom, war, and the arts and crafts

-Demeter: goddess of crops and the harvest; mother of Persephone

-Aphrodite: daughter of Zeus, and goddess of love and beauty

-Artemis: daughter of Zeus, and goddess of the hunt

-Ares: son of Zeus, and god of war

-Apollo: god of the sun, music, and poetry

-Hermes: son of Zeus, and the messenger god

-Hephaestus: son of Hera, and god of the forge

-Persephone: daughter of Zeus, wife of Hades, and queen of the Land of the Dead, the Underworld
+Zeus: king of the gods and goddesses, god of thunder Poseidon: brother of Zeus, god of seas and rivers Hades: brother of Zeus, king of the Land of the Dead, the Underworld Hera: wife of Zeus, queen of the gods and goddesses Hestia: sister of Zeus, goddess of the hearth Athena: daughter of Zeus, goddess of wisdom, war, and arts and crafts Demeter: goddess of crops and the harvest, mother of Persephone Aphrodite: daughter of Zeus, goddess of love and beauty Artemis: daughter of Zeus, goddess of the hunt Ares: son of Zeus, god of war Apollo: god of the sun, music, and poetry Hermes: son of Zeus, messenger god Hephaestus: son of Hera, god of the forge Persephone: daughter of Zeus, wife of Hades, queen of the Land of the Dead, the Underworld